typetron/typetron.org/tutorials/twitter-clone/retweets.md

 #### Adding the retweet functionality

-As like in the last step, we just need to update the _TweetForm_ and the _TweetController_:
+As like in the last step, we just need to update the _TweetForm_ and the _TweetsController_:

 ```file-path
 📁 Forms/TweetForm.ts